anujsec/GHOST-EYE/README.md

 This project is intended for:

-- Bug bounty programs where testing is allowed
+- Bug bounty programs where testing is permitted
 - Your own infrastructure
 - Security labs
 - Systems where you have written authorization

-Do not scan systems without permission.

-Always follow the target's scope and rate limits.
+**Do not scan systems without permission.** Always follow the target's scope and rate limits.

 ---

-## ⭐ Future Improvements
+## ⭐ Roadmap

-Planned improvements may include:

 - Better result visualization
 - More reconnaissance sources